-Whenever you’re out shopping for your next shirt or skirt, pause and ask yourself the following three questions listed below.
-You’ll find that if you’re honest with yourself, the answers tend to speak for themselves.
+Whenever you’re out shopping for your next shirt or skirt, pause and ask yourself the following three questions – they may help you quit fast fashion altogether.

-Many of us buy jeans, sweatshirts and shirts simply because they’re cheap.
-But keep in mind: Fast fashion bargain hunting – whether on sale or not – is often misleading.
-Sometimes it doesn’t it even pay off: How often do we end up wearing those ten t-shirts we snagged for under ten each anyway?
+We tend to buy jeans, sweatshirts, or sneakers simply because they’re cheap.
+But keep in mind: Fast fashion bargain hunting is often misleading.
+Sometimes it doesn’t even pay off: How often do we end up wearing those t-shirts we snagged for under ten each anyway?

-Take a look at the cost per use and you’ll start to notice a couple things.
-That last pair of pants cost you $90, so we divide by the number of days you wore them and we have a running metric of utility.
+Take a look at the cost per use and you’ll start to notice a couple of things.
+Let’s say a pair of pants cost you $90.
+So we divide the price by the number of days you wore them and we have a running metric of utility.

 Here’s an example:

 This equation brings us back to reality.
-The more expensive pair of pants pays off in the long run, the cheaper underpriced pair of pants not so much.
-However, if we have a look in our a closets, there’s a good chance we’ll find a wide range of cheap clothing items that we hardly ever wear.
+The more expensive pants pay off in the long run, the cheaper underpriced pair of pants not so much.
+If we have a look in our closets, there’s a good chance we’ll find a wide range of cheap clothing items that we hardly ever wear.

 Keep tabs on the “price per wear” and you’ll always have an idea of what your clothes are actually worth.
 Plus, you’ll be more likely to consider a more expensive item from sustainable manufacturers.

-When it comes to fast fashion, one clear indicator is the quality.
-For one, quality directly determines the total number of times you’ll be able to wear a particular pair of pants or pullover – and thus the “price per wear” presented above.
+When it comes to fast fashion, one clear indicator is quality.
+For one, quality directly determines the total number of times you’ll be able to wear a particular piece of clothing – and thus the “price per wear” presented above.

 That bargain on the new fast fashion top that shrinks down to a child’s size within three washes doesn’t exactly add up in the long run.
-The longer you wear a particular item of clothing (as goes for any material item not intended for single-use), the better the item is for the environment.
+The longer you wear a particular item of clothing (as goes for any item not intended for single-use), the less damaging the item is for the environment.